Accessible Heritage – RNIB12th March 2019

 Antrim Gardens Discovery Project

-The Portrush Heritage Group commissioned the Centre for Archaeological Fieldwork at Queen’s University to conduct a geophysical survey of Antrim Gardens, Portrush.
+Portrush Heritage Group commissioned the Centre for Archaeological Fieldwork at Queen’s University to conduct a geophysical survey of Antrim Gardens, Portrush.
 The results have been used to build on the findings of the 2005 excavation to show the shared heritage of the site, its contribution in the history of Portrush and links to the wider area.
-Exhibition panels were produced to use at a range of community events.
+Four interpretative panels were produced to use at a range of community events and a handling box was developed to assist with interpretation of the history of the site.
+Four local primary schools were given young archaeologist packs.

-A digital copy of the Antrim Gardens Discovery Project panels may be downloaded from RESOURCES.
+A digital copy of the Antrim Gardens Discovery Project panels may be downloaded here.